henrikgruner/StochasticMirrorDescent/README.md

 BD.py calculates the bregman divergences with the given potential psi defined earlier

 ![title](images_git/Bregman.svg)

+## Distribution of the weights
+histo2.py will caculate histograms for all the final trained weights and initialization for a given initialization (n in the script)

+## References
 <ol>
 <li>Navid Azizan and Babak Hassibi.Stochastic Gradient/Mirror Descent: Min-imax Optimality and Implicit Regularization.
 2019. arXiv:1806.00952 [cs.LG].